Spider-Man 2: Enter: Electro: Delay and modifications

 Enter: Electro was originally scheduled for release on September 18, 2001.
 Following the September 11 attacks, Activision delayed the release of the game in order to remove references to the World Trade Center, and the game was pushed back to October 18 of that year.
-The final level of the game originally took place atop the Twin Towers; this was changed to a generic pair of towers with an added bridge between them.
-An establishing shot of the Twin Towers in the preceding cutscene was deleted entirely.
-Other alterations made for sensitivity reasons included level name changes; the levels Crash Flight!, Downward Spiral, Aces High and Top of the World became Wind Tunnel, The Corkscrew, The Gauntlet and The Best Laid Plans, respectively.

 The pre-9/11 version of the game was released online by an Argentinian YouTube user in 2015.
 The video under which the ISO was linked explains that the uncut version was sourced from the user's childhood copy of the game, which the user suggests may have been a pirated bootleg disc.
-In 2017, an uncut PAL prototype copy of the game dated August 14, 2001 was uploaded to videogame preservation site Hidden Palace.

 It is unknown how uncut retail copies of the game have surfaced in private hands.
 There is a misconception that the game was recalled from shelves following 9/11, with some sources claiming the game actually released in August of 2001; this has never been verified and there are no contemporary sources confirming either the supposed August release date or the product recall.

-Web-exclusive content
+Web-exclusive material

 On September 28, 2001, Activision uploaded an exclusive cutscene from the game for download on the official Spider-Man game website.
 The cutscene contained Spider-Man and Thor meeting following the game's final battle.
-After being considered lost media for 24 years following the game's release, a copy of the video resurfaced on 24 September 2025.
-Reddit user BobbyFan85 realised they still had a copy of the original video file on a disused hard drive, and was able to retrieve the file for preservation.
+After being presumed lost since the game's release, a copy of the video surfaced on 24 September 2025.
+A Reddit user discovered a copy of the original video file on a disused hard drive, and was able to retrieve the file for preservation.

 Reception

-Spider-Man 2: Enter: Electro received mixed reviews, with sentiment leaning lower than that of the first game.
-Critics noted the choice of villains was more obscure than its predecessor, and the short length of time to complete the game was another point of criticism.
+Spider-Man 2: Enter: Electro received mixed reviews, with sentiment leaning more critical than that of the first game.
+Critics noted the choice of villains was more obscure than its predecessor, and the short length of time to complete the game was criticised.
 The game's storyline was divisive, as some saw it as below average and not up to par with the last installment, while others enjoyed it.
 The graphics, voice acting, soundtrack, and gameplay received praise, however.
 Jeff Lundrigan of Next Generation called it "a worthy successor, if not as exceptional as the original".
 In Japan, where the game was ported and published by Success on October 31, 2002, Famitsu gave it a score of 27 out of 40.